 [a.k.a White Fir]

-Also commonly known as White Fir, this species is widely used as a landscape ornamental tree, and thrive all over the Eastern US.
-They grow naturally from the Rocky Mountains all the way to the West Coast.
+Also commonly known as White Fir, Concolor Fir transplants are widely used as a landscape ornamental tree, and thrive all over the Eastern US.
+They grow naturally from the Rocky Mountains all the way to the West Coast

 The Concolor Fir has softer needles about an inch long, and produce a pleasant aroma.
 The cones of this “true Fir” species are about 4 inches long on average, and point up instead of down as with other evergreens.
 Concolor are somewhat shade tolerant, and grow on both moist loamy soils and drier sandy soils.
 This species will grow in clay, although somewhat slower than in more sandy and loamy soils.

-These specific bare root evergreen trees begin shipping the week of September 17, 2018 [shipping info] but you can reserve these trees in your name by placing an order now.
-If you’d like to delay shipment to late October or November, please specify that date in a follow up email after placing your order.
-However, shipping season for these specific bare root trees ends in mid November 2018.
-If you need a later shipment, we suggest you look at our various sizes and species of evergreen plug seedlings and evergreen plug transplants, which can be shipped at nearly any time of year.
+These specific bare root evergreen transplants are available and shipping now [shipping info].
+If you’d like to delay shipment, please specify that date in a follow up email after placing your order.
+However, shipping season for these specific evergreen trees ends around Thanksgiving week 2018 and resumes in Spring 2019.
+If you need evergreen trees shipped before or after these dates, please look at our various sizes and species of evergreen plug seedlings and evergreen plug transplants, which can be shipped at nearly any time of year.